GC8 Applications

 Allocation Letters are customized for each country and typically include:

-Applicants are asked to review the information in their allocation letter jointly with these planning considerations when preparing for country dialogue and funding request development.
+Applicants are asked to review the information in their allocation letter along with these planning considerations when preparing for country dialogue and funding request development.

 The Global Fund has different funding request expectations depending on country context and the scope of the Global Fund’s investment in a country.
-These “application approaches” have different requirements and review processes.
+These “funding request application packages” have different requirements and review processes.

-Applicants will make planning considerations when organizing how they will follow their application approach.
+Applicants will make planning considerations when organizing how they will develop their funding requests.
 To assist applicants in optimizing the available funding, the Global Fund publishes core applicant guidance.